ystv/web-api/architecture.md

 * campus (campus related activities)

 These core packages aim to not depend on each other.
-Then there are the hybrid packages which use a mixture of the cores and there own business code.
+Then there are the hybrid packages which use a mixture of the cores and their own business code.
 Examples include:
 * creator
 * public